kineticstoolkit/kineticstoolkit_doc/html/_sources/geometry_creating_transform_series.md

 Creating transforms using quaternions.
 :::

-In this case, which is pictured in {numref}`fig_geometry_create_transform_series`(c), the orientation of the arm's coordinate system is given by quaternion [0.0, 0.0, 0.259, 0.966].
+In this case, which is pictured in {numref}`fig_geometry_create_transform_series_quaternions`, the orientation of the arm's coordinate system is given by quaternion [0.0, 0.0, 0.259, 0.966].
 To convert this quaternion and the position of the shoulder to its transform equivalent:

 ```{code-cell} ipython3
 ktk.geometry.create_transform_series(